isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-Arguments have meaning that may constrain their proper use in the callee.
+Arguments have meaning that might constrain their proper use in the callee.

 ##### Example